gaps-closure/hal/api/README.md

 extern void *xdc_sub_socket(gaps_tag tag);
 ```

-The first function creates the 0MQ context, while the latter two functions connect to [HAL daemon listening 0MQ sockets](../daemon#hal-interfaces), in order to send (on the API pub socket) and  receive (on the API sub socket) data.
+The first function creates the 0MQ context.
+The latter two functions connect to [HAL daemon listening 0MQ sockets](../daemon#hal-interfaces), in order to send (on the API pub socket) and  receive (on the API sub socket) data.
 With the sub scoket, the user specifies which HAL packets it wants to receive, using the HAL tag as a filter.

 #### Send and Recv ADUs